Queen Munjeong: As Royal Queen Consort

-Although the Crown Prince was the Queen's political protector for a long time, he turned into a political enemy that she should get rid of for the future of her own son.
-The Annals of the Joseon Dynasty tells the story of the Queen who threatened the Crown Prince to not to kill her brothers and her own son.
-Her hostility was not only because her ambition, but also from Yun Im's and late Kim An-ro's manipulation to get rid of the Queen.
+Although the Crown Prince was the Queen's political protector for a long time, he turned into a political enemy that she should get rid of for the future of her own son which farther estranged their relationship.
+The Annals of the Joseon Dynasty tells the story of the Queen who threatened the Crown Prince not to kill her brothers and her own son.
+Her hostility was not only because her ambition, but also from Yun Im's and late Kim Allo's manipulation to get rid of the Queen.